amyxiong04/Wordle-ft.-Cat-Friend/README.md

 and reasoning skills.
 As an avid word/puzzle game player, I find interest in exploring the technical aspects that make such games possible.

+## User Stories

+- As a user, I want to be able to input a five-letter word as a guess.
+- As a user, I want to be able to add my guess to my list of existing guesses.
+- As a user, I want to be able to view which letters are correct but not in the right position, and which letters are correct and in the correct position.
+- As a user, I want to be able to view the target word if all guesses fail.